-How to Organise Your Computer Files
+How to Organise Your Computer Files & Clear Your Desktop

 A lot of the creatives that I know find organising their computer files a complete nightmare.
-In my upcoming podcast episode with Victoria Jowett, she said that her desktop was like a virtual brain dump.
+In my podcast episode with Victoria Jowett, she said that her desktop was like a virtual brain dump.
 We’ve all been there right?
 The desktop area seems like a natural dumping ground.
 You save something there because you might need it soon but it soon gathers virtual dust there alongside a load of other files you thought you might need to find quickly.

 Look at those key areas and decide what goes inside each one - try not to get too granular.
 Below is another example.

-- Brand style sheet
+Brand style sheet

-- Business card, Business flyer, Thank you card designs
+Business card, Business flyer, Thank you card designs

-- Product images
+Product sales page images

-- Supplier quotes and order forms
+Supplier quotes and order forms

-- Marketing plan spreadsheet
+Marketing plan spreadsheet

-- Blog post drafts
+Blog post drafts

-- Finance tracking software link or spreadsheet
+Finance tracking software link or spreadsheet

 Once you’ve sorted all of your floating files into your new folders go into each one.
 Do they still look really busy and messy?
 Ask yourself what folders you need within the folders that are looking messy.